 From small, subtle changes to major reconstruction, cosmetic dentistry offers a variety of procedures to improve your smile.
-There are many choices to improve the look of discolored, chipped, mis-shaped or missing teeth.
+There are many choices to improve the look of discoloured, chipped, misshapen or missing teeth.
 Certain foods, drinks and medication, as well as cigarettes, can cause the discoloration of teeth.
 Hereditary factors can also play a part.
-Two of the most popular procedures to help with discoloration of teeth are whitening and.
+Two of the most popular procedures to help with the discoloration of teeth are whitening and veneers.

 Over-the-counter kits consisting of whitening strips or trays, which can be found at the drugstore, are the most economical way to achieve a lighter color.
 Whitening trays are filled with a whitening gel for 30 minutes to several hours every day, depending on the type of solution you purchase.
 Custom-made home whitening trays made for you by your dentist offer superior results and less irritation than the generic over-the-counter options.
 Results usually take between 10-14 days to be seen.

 Veneers are a treatment option to camouflage or reconstruct the appearance of discolored, chipped, oddly shaped or misaligned teeth.
 They are thin pieces of durable porcelain bonded directly to the front of teeth.
 A reasonably long-term solution, veneers typically last around 10 to 15 years.
 Unlike other restoration methods, veneers do not require much tooth structure to be removed from the surface.